Porcine parvovirus: Serologic

 Tests The HI test is frequently used for detection and quantitation of humoral antibody for PPV.
 Antibody sometimes can be detected as early as 5 days after swine are exposed to live virus, and it may persist for years.
 Sera examined by the HI test are usually pretreated by heat inactivation (56?C, 30 minutes) and by adsorption with erythrocytes (to remove naturally occurring hemagglutinins) and kaolin (to remove or reduce nonantibody inhibitors of HA).
 Trypsin also has been used to remove nonantibody inhibitors of HA.
 Parameters of the HI test have been studied in detail.

 The SN test is occasionally used for detection and quantitation of humoral antibody for PPV.
 Neutralization of infectivity is usually confirmed by the absence or reduction either of intranuclear inclusions or fluorescent cells in cultures or of viral hemagglutinin in the culture medium.
 The SN test has been reported to be more sensitive than the HI test.
 A microtechnique for application of the SN test has been described.

 Immunodiffusion, a modified direct complement-fixation test, and enzyme-linked immunosorbent assay also have been used successfully to detect antibody for PPV.

 Evolution

 These viruses appear to have evolved ~120 years ago with a rapid increase in their population size within the last 40–60 years.
 They appear to have evolved initially in wild boars and subsequently spread to domestic pigs.
-The rate of evolution has been estimated to be 3.86 x 10^{−4} – 8.23 x 10^{−4} substitutions per site per year.
+The rate of evolution has been estimated to be 3.86 × 10^{−4} – 8.23 × 10^{−4} substitutions per site per year.
 This rate is similar to other single stranded DNA viruses.